Beacon Street Girls: Author

 "Annie Bryant" is a pseudonym for a group of writers who wrote the Beacon Street Girls books.
-The series was edited by Roberta MacPhee.
+Roberta MacPhee edited the series.

 Background

-The Beacon Street Girls brand started in 2003 by entrepreneur Addie Swartz.
-It comprised a book series, branded gifts and a website, all aimed at creating healthier role models and more positive messages for pre-teen girls.
+The Beacon Street Girls brand was founded in 2003 by entrepreneur Addie Swartz.
+It comprised a book series, branded gifts, and a website, all aimed at creating healthier role models and more positive messages for pre-teen girls.
 The series is designed for girls ages 9–14 and was produced following consultations with experts in different areas of teen research.
-The books offer an alternative to the perceived preponderance of provocative and objectionable messages aimed at youth culture, particularly "tweens".
-Books were initially bundled with bags, backpacks and accessories, and sold as a package.
+The books offer an alternative to the perceived prevalence of provocative and objectionable messages aimed at youth culture, particularly "tweens."
+Books were initially bundled with bags, backpacks, and accessories, and sold as a package.
 The series was self-published by B*tween Productions as part of a bigger initiative to create a multi-media brand that was healthy and positive.
 The books were subsequently licensed to Simon & Schuster in 2007.
-Initial runs of the series were limited to 5,000 to 10,000 printings but sold out quickly.
+Initial runs of the series were limited to 5,000-10,000 copies but sold out quickly.